monarch-initiative/monarch-ui-new/README.md

 Keep long lists, such as those in `/global`, sorted alphabetically for consistency and ease of lookup and comparison.
 Tip: use VS Code extension "Sort Lines".

+TypeScript definitions for the BioLink were generated automatically using the `swagger-typescript-api` with the command:
+`npx swagger-typescript-api -p https://api.monarchinitiative.org/api/swagger.json -o ./src/api -n types.ts`